shahabh3003/ETHIndia22/README.md

 # Motivation for the project:

-With the rise of data anaytlics dashboards and tech bheind it was lacking innovation on how data is reperseted so the idea of showing on-chain data right away on our phone's widget willl help the users and  decerases the fricition while usimg such dashboards.
+With the rise of data anaytlics dashboards and tech behind it was lacking innovation on how data is represented so the idea of showing on-chain data right away on our phone's widget will help the users and  decreases the friction while using such dashboards.

 We would like to analyse the data available on chain by creating relations across dapps and chains to create insights.